Republican Handel wins Georgia special House election

 Trump won the district over Democrat Hillary Clinton last year by just 1.5 percent, compared to 2008 when Republican presidential nominee Arizona Sen. John McCain won by 18.9 percent.

-While the race has attracted national attention and record money, Georgia voters have also taken a big interest in the outcome.
+The race has attracted national attention and record money, but Georgia voters also took a big interest in the outcome.

-The parties are also attacking each other for the amount of out-of-state money they collected.
+Both parties attacked each other for the amount of out-of-state money they collected.

 An Atlanta Journal-Constitution analysis showed just 3.5 percent of Ossoff’s donations between the end of March and May came from Georgia.